dancer1325/jakartaee-tutorial/src/main/antora/modules/supporttechs/pages/batch-processing/Introduction/README.md

 # Batch processing
 * := run batch jobs on computers
+* generics are NOT supported           -- Check '/batch/simple' --
+  * → you need to cast

 # Batch jobs
 * := tasks / can be executed — without — user interaction